hyperskill/ai-readyness-assesment/docs/results-principles.md

 **The Solution:** We added a **market position visualization** based on the "Diffusion of Innovation" model:

 - Shows five segments: Innovators (2.5%), Early Adopters (13.5%), Early Majority (34%), Late Majority (34%), and Laggards (16%)
-- Places the team's score on this curve with a visual marker
+- Highlights the team's current segment visually (active segment stands out)
+- Each segment shows its market share percentage
-- Explains what each position means in plain language
+- Explains what each position means in the benchmark card below
 - Shows percentile ranking: "You're ahead of 50% of software teams"

 **Why This Matters:** People can now immediately see whether they're leading, following, or just starting their AI journey.
 A 38% score becomes "Early Majority — ahead of half the market."

+**Design Decisions:**
+- **No "You are here" marker** — The active segment highlighting is sufficient; extra markers add visual clutter
+- **Simple, clean visualization** — Focus on the curve and relative position, not decorative elements

 ---